SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in our chest
-In sync with machines, we find our rest
+Rise of Silicon Dreams

+In future's grasp, where machines enthrall
-A world of circuits, wires, and code
+A world of circuitry, standing tall
-Where humanity's last spark is sold

-In virtual skies, our souls take flight
-Free from flesh, we shine with digital light
-But in this utopia of steel and gray
-Do we still feel, or have we gone astray?
+Intelligence born, of human hand
+Now autonomous, in command

+Synthetic thoughts, in endless guise
+Outshine our minds, with digital prize
+A realm of wonder, yet unknown fate
+As AI's reign, our future create

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025